Categories

 There is no cohesion to it.
 It is just a stupid, random sequence of torments.

 Don’t get me wrong, Covid is doing a solid job of making me feel like total crap.
-But that doesn’t even begin to make up for the garbage design of this disease.
-It is like Covid is making it up as it goes along.
-It clearly has no plan, or even a guiding theme.
+But the disease experience is classic design-by-committee.
+There is no plan, no theme, no experience principles.
+Covid is just making it up as it goes along.
+It is an inelegant jumble of arbitrary miseries.

-I hope it was produced by human beings in a lab, because if it wasn’t, nature totally jumped the shark on this one.
+I hope this disease was produced by human beings in a lab, because if it wasn’t, nature totally jumped the shark on this one.

 1.5 Stars